danchouzhou/danchouzhou.github.io/_posts/2022-10-31-ram-based-rootfs-server.md

 - Ultra fast after boot
 - No need to consider about power failure
 - Great for experiment, you'll get a fresh OS after reboot
-- File based maintenance
+- File based maintenance, easy to copy and paste with cross platform

 ### Concern
-- Need lots of RAM
+- Need lots of RAM to boot (<100MB v.s.
+1.5GB)
 - There is no error correction if you're using a consumer RAM

 ## Requirement
+- A physical or virtual machine
 - At least 1G disk to store boot files
 - At least 2G RAM to store rootfs, above 4G is recommend